elecfreaks/learn-en/microbitKit/motor_bit_smart_car/motor_bit_smart_car_case_01.md

 You can also download it from the page below.

 <div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_1gXfr9fdA6LH" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>
----

-**Note:** Due to the effect of inertia, the car will rush out a certain distance before stop when a black line is detected.
+***Note:*** Due to the effect of inertia, the car will rush out a certain distance before stop when a black line is detected.

 ## Result